RaviMugidi/capture-the-bug/Level1_Design2/README.md

 The values are assigned to the input port using predefined list inputs consists only binary values.

-The assert statement is used for comparing the mux's outut to the expected value.
+The assert statement is used for comparing the seq_detect_1011's outut to the expected value.
 ```
 dut.inp[i].value=inp[i]
 inp_list=[1,1,0,1,1,0,1,1]